 Cancer is a group of more than 100 different diseases.
 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 It is usually fairly easy for doctors to figure out where a cancer began, known as the primary site, and identify any secondary or metastatic site if the cancer has spread.
 No matter where the cancer spreads, it is still named after the area of the body where it began.
 For example, breast cancer that has spread to the brain is called metastatic breast cancer, not brain cancer.

 What is cancer of unknown primary?

 For about 2% of people diagnosed with cancer, the cancer is found at a secondary site, but routine testing cannot help doctors identify where the cancer began.
 These cancers are called carcinoma of unknown primary site or cancer of unknown primary (CUP).

-For some people, specialized testing can eventually help identify the primary site; however, sometimes it cannot.
+For some people, specialized testing can eventually help identify the primary site.
+However, sometimes the primary site cannot be identified.
 This may be because:

-The next section in this guide is Statistics , and it helps explain how many people are diagnosed with this type of cancer and general survival rates.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Statistics .
+It helps explain how many people are diagnosed with this type of cancer and general survival rates.
+Or, use the menu to choose another section to continue reading this guide.